malnaanah/coleeg/README.md

   6- To use Colab online, choose Connect>Connect to a hosted runtime.

-  7- To use your local machine, download Coleeg folder to your home (i.e. personal) folder.
+  7- To use your local machine, copy Coleeg3.1 folder to your home (i.e. personal) folder.
 Local run time was tested in Linux (kubuntu 22.04).

   8- Run Colab_local script using the command (bash Colab_Local) and copy the generated url.